The Human League: 2010–2019: Credo and further tours

-2020s: Further releases and Anniversary tour
+2020–present: Further releases and anniversary tour

 In 2020, similar 'deluxe' treatment was given to their 1995 Octopus album on its 25th anniversary.
-Also in 2020, a three-disc 'Essential' collection from their Virgin Records years reached No. 13 in the UK Albums Chart.
+Also in 2020, a three-disc Essential collection from their Virgin Records years reached No. 13 in the UK Albums Chart.
 This compilation was unique in that the third disc, with the exception of the first two tracks, focused entirely on the band's pre-Dare material.

 In 2021 the band embarked on the 'Dare 40' European and UK tour.
 They played the Dare album in full, as well as other songs from their back catalogue.

-In 2023, they were one of the headliners at the Cruel World Festival in Pasadena, California however they had to cut short their performance due to storms.
+In 2023, they were one of the headliners at the Cruel World Festival in Pasadena, California; however, they had to cut short their performance owing to storms.

 In March 2024 the group performed a nine-date tour of Australia, with further summer festival dates.
 Later that year they performed seventeen concerts as part of the Generations 2024 arena tour across Europe, beginning on 15 November in Stockholm and ending 14 December in London.
-They played shows including festival appearances in 2025 and have announced further dates in 2026.
+They played shows including festival appearances in 2025 and have announced a full Generations tour covering America in 2026 and Australia and New Zealand in 2027.

 Musical style and legacy

-The Human League were part of the new pop movement and have influenced many electropop, other synth-pop, and mainstream performers, including Pet Shop Boys.
-Moby and Little Boots are longtime fans of the group.
-They have been sampled and covered by various artists, including Ladytron, Utah Saints, George Michael, Robbie Williams and LCD Soundsystem.
+The Human League were associated with the early synth-pop scene in the UK; Nightshift identified the group, along with fellow late 1970s debutants Gary Numan and Orchestral Manoeuvres in the Dark (OMD), as "the holy trinity of synth-pop".
+The Human League were also part of the new pop movement in the early 1980s, being described by Pitchfork as "the essence" of the scene: "Strikingly modern at the time, bright and tuneful beyond belief."
+Their song "Don't You Want Me" was the first song to exclusively use a drum machine to reach number one in the UK singles chart.

 In 2000, the tribute album Reproductions: Songs of The Human League was released.
 It contains cover versions of 16 of the Human League's songs, including performances by Ladytron, Lali Puna, Momus, Future Bible Heroes, Stephin Merritt and the Aluminum Group.
+Elsewhere, Moby and Little Boots are longtime fans of the group.

-Nightshift identified the Human League, and fellow late 1970s debutants Gary Numan and Orchestral Manoeuvres in the Dark (OMD), as "the holy trinity of synth-pop".
-The history of the band's Fast Product era is covered in a 2015 documentary, Big Gold Dream.
+The history of the band's Fast Product era is covered in the 2015 documentary, Big Gold Dream.